 Top 5 things I wish I knew before doing an MBA

-The last 14 months of my Executive MBA have been a rollercoaster and deciding to complete an MBA is not something anyone should take lightly.
+The last 14 months of my Executive MBA have been a rollercoaster and deciding to complete an MBA for working professionals is not something anyone should take lightly.
 So, I wanted to share with others the top five things I wish I knew before I started:

 The incredible value of education